andrewlimaza/sitewide-notice-wp/readme.txt

 2. Sitewide Notice WP - Sitewide Notice WP settings page.

 == Upgrade Notice ==
+= 2.1 =
+* Please upgrade to version 2.1 for security and UI improvements.

 = 2.0.4 =
 * Please upgrade to this version for a minor bug fix and improvements.